chua-n/chua-n.github.io/JavaWeb/Spring/AOP-上.md

         > Note that the pointcut given in this example is different from `execution(* *(java.io.Serializable))`.
 The args version matches if the argument passed at runtime is `Serializable`, and the execution version matches if the method signature declares a single parameter of type `Serializable`.

+- `@annotation`: Limits matching to join points where the subject of the join point (the method being run in Spring AOP) has the given annotation.

+    > 限制匹配带有指定注解的联结点？

+    - Any join point (method execution only in Spring AOP) where the executing method has an `@Transactional` annotation:

+        ```
+            @annotation(org.springframework.transaction.annotation.Transactional)
+        ```

+- `@within`: Limits matching to join points within types that have the given annotation (the execution of methods **declared** in types with the given annotation when using Spring AOP).

+    - Any join point (method execution only in Spring AOP) where the declared type of the target object has an `@Transactional` annotation:

+        ```
+            @within(org.springframework.transaction.annotation.Transactional)
+        ```

 - `@target`: Limits matching to join points (the execution of methods when using Spring AOP) where the class of the executing object has an annotation of the given type.

     - Any join point (method execution only in Spring AOP) where the target object has a `@Transactional` annotation: